Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Spectra of the overlap Dirac operator, topological charges, and instantons in external magnetic fields

 The configuration number $n$ is eliminated in the formula.
 The maximum interval on the unfolded scale is 130.
 We vary the starting point $\alpha$ on the unfolded scale from 25 to 60, calculate the spectral average, and then evaluate the ensemble average using the Jackknife method.

-Figure~\ref{fig:delta3} demonstrates that, at the low temperature, the numerical findings conform to the predicted function of the Gaussian unitary ensemble, and that fluctuations of the long-range interval remain unaffected by the external magnetic fields.
-However, Figure~\ref{fig:delta3_8xx3x4} shows that, at the finite temperature, the numerical results do not align with the prediction functions of GRMT and that the external magnetic fields impact the fluctuations of the long-range interval.
+Figure~\ref{fig:delta3} demonstrates that, at low temperature, the numerical findings conform to the predicted function of the Gaussian unitary ensemble, and that fluctuations of the long-range interval remain unaffected by external magnetic fields.
+However, Figure~\ref{fig:delta3_8xx3x4} shows that at high temperature the numerical results do not align with the predicted functions of GRMT and that external magnetic fields impact the fluctuations of the long-range interval.